-With that issue in mind, data professionals have developed various online data analysis tools that assist organizations with their data management process, from collection to analyzing, and monitoring all in one central location and in real-time.
+With that issue in mind, data professionals have developed various online data analysis tools that assist organizations with their data management process, from collection to analyzing and monitoring, all in one central location and in real time.
 Enter monitoring dashboards.
-One of the greatest innovations in the business intelligence and analytics industry.
+One of the greatest innovations in the BI and analytics industry.

 What Is A Monitoring Dashboard?

 The image above is an example of a monitoring dashboard for sales.
-These tools provide a centralized location to merge your most relevant key performance indicators together and ensure your goals and objectives are being met.
+These tools provide a centralized location to merge your most relevant KPIs together and ensure your goals and objectives are being met.
 The level of interactivity provided by them allows you to navigate the data to find hidden insights that can boost your strategies.

 As mentioned, businesses are losing a great deal of money trying to keep their data current.
 It is no secret that markets are becoming more and more competitive by the day, and whoever doesn’t use data to their advantage will simply stay behind.
 Monitoring dashboards take care of this issue thanks to their real-time nature that allows users to stay on top of their performance at all times as well as tackle any issues the moment they arise.

 Introducing a data-driven culture inside an organization is not an easy task.
 Luckily, BI solutions such as interactive monitor dashboards facilitate this task by democratizing data and making it accessible to every key player.
 To keep putting the value of dashboard monitoring tools into perspective, we will now list a few of the main benefits businesses can reap from implementing them into their analytical process.